vahide-b-84/Vehicular-Edge-Cloud/README.md

 ## Major Contributions
 - **Proposed VECC architecture**: Integrates mobility awareness and fault-tolerant mechanisms through hierarchical learning.
 The system dynamically adapts to vehicular movement, link variations, and node failures, ensuring reliable task execution under changing network conditions.
 - **Bi-level DQN structure**: A level-1 DQN agent handles RSU selection using network-wide insights, while level-2 agents at RSUs manage task allocation and recovery.
 The model selects the best recovery strategy based on task characteristics, RSU conditions, and failure probabilities, achieving a balanced trade-off between latency and reliability.
-- **Analytical system model**: Captures computational and communication delays in multi-RSU environments, incorporating mobility-induced latency and link-failure probabilities.
+- **Analytical system model**: Captures both computational and communication delays in multi-RSU environments, incorporating mobility-induced latency and link-failure probabilities.
 - **Python-based simulation framework**: Integrates **SUMO** and **SimPy** for evaluating the proposed method under various mobility and traffic conditions.

 ## Getting Started

 ### Prerequisites
 Before running this project, ensure that the following tools and libraries are installed:

 - **Python 3.10.18** (or newer)
 - **Anaconda** (for managing the Python environment)
 - **SUMO** (for vehicular mobility simulation)